marxin/texi2rst-generated/sphinx/gccint/rtl-representation/structure-sharing-assumptions.rst

 * There is only one ``const_vector`` expression with value 0 for each vector mode, be it an integer or a double constant vector.

-  .. index:: label_ref, RTL sharing

-  .. index:: scratch, RTL sharing
+  .. index:: label_ref, RTL sharing, scratch, RTL sharing

 * No ``label_ref`` or ``scratch`` appears in more than one place in the RTL structure; in other words, it is safe to do a tree-walk of all